Eldeston/Creative-Computing/Year 2 - Semester 2/1 - Mobile App Dev/Documents/Obsidian - A Note Taking App Analysis.md

 # Architecture - What is its layout?

-Obsidian maintains consistent aesthetics while optimizing for screen size for accessibility purposes.
+Obsidian maintains consistent aesthetics while optimizing for screen size in architecture for accessibility purposes.
 For tablets, while similar to desktop view, the file drawer is opened by default to get an overview of your notes and can be opened or closed while writing.
-For phones, the drawer is closed and the writing view is optimized to use the entire screen.
+For phones, the drawer is closed and the writing view is optimized to use the entire screen for immersion.
 Both devices are optimized for touch gestures.

 ## Note Menu

 Obsidian is optimized to use a responsive layout for mobile, tablets, and desktop screens.
-For mobile phones, it features a drawer button to access all your notes.
+For mobile devices, it features a drawer button to access all your notes.
 It also features reading mode and menu options for the note that you're editing in.

 ## Navigation Menu